Maria: The Woman the System Has to Work For

 The robot didn’t have a face.
 It didn’t need one.

-January 2027.
+Spring 2028.
 Maria is in the Hendersons’ kitchen in Bloomfield Hills.
-She knows this kitchen better than Mrs. Henderson does—knows the sticky spot where the garbage disposal splashes, the window that fogs up when it rains, the hairline crack in the marble by the sink that someone should really seal before it spreads.
+She knows this kitchen better than Mrs. Henderson does - knows the sticky spot where the garbage disposal splashes, the window that fogs up when it rains, the hairline crack in the marble by the sink that someone should really seal before it spreads.

 She’s cleaned this house since 2019.
+Nine years.
 Watched their kids grow up.
 Fed their dog Biscuit during vacations.
 Became invisible-but-essential, the way working-class women have always been.

 “It’s just more convenient, Maria.
 Nothing personal.”